PinkPantheress: 2025–July 2026: Fancy That

 In January 2025, PinkPantheress was featured on Shygirl's single "True Religion" alongside Isabella Lovestory.
 Her first solo single of 2025, "Tonight", was released in April with a Regency–inspired music video.
 Her second mixtape, Fancy That, was released on 9 May 2025, with "Tonight" as its lead single.
-She was featured on Danny L Harle's song "Starlight" released 8 July 2025 and was featured on Yves's single "Soap" which released on 7 August 2025.
+She was featured on Danny L Harle's song "Starlight", released in July 2025, and was featured on Yves's single "Soap", which was released in August 2025.
 On 10 October 2025, she released the remix mixtape Fancy Some More?, which features several artists.
-In November 2025, she was announced to be nominated for the Grammy Awards for Best Dance Pop Recording for "Illegal" and Best Dance Electronic Album for Fancy That.
-That same month, she appeared on Benee's sophomore album Ur an Angel I'm Just Particles as a 'secret feature' on "Princess", which she also helped write.
-It was announced by FKA Twigs that PinkPantheress would be featured in her album Eusexua Afterglow as a collaboration for 'Wild and Alone', which released on 14 November 2025.
+In November 2025, she received a nomination for the Grammy Award for Best Dance Pop Recording for "Illegal" and Best Dance Electronic Album for Fancy That.
+That same month, she appeared on Benee's second album Ur an Angel I'm Just Particles as a "secret feature" on "Princess", which she also helped write.
+She appeared on the FKA Twigs song "Wild and Alone" from her album Eusexua Afterglow, which was released in November 2025.

+In February 2026, PinkPantheress appeared as a contestant on an episode of The Weakest Link.
+She was voted off in the sixth round.
+Later that month, she won the Brit Award for British Producer of the Year, making her the youngest artist and the first woman to receive the award.

+In July 2026, PinkPantheress was announced to make her acting debut in a feature film directed by the director duo Daniels.
+She would join the cast alongside Matt Damon and Sandra Oh.

+August 2026–present: Second album

+In August 2026, PinkPantheress uploaded a video to TikTok where she performed the tour choreography to her song "Girl Like Me" and in the caption confirmed the release of her second studio album.
+She told fans that they should "start saying [their] goodbyes [to the Fancy That 'era']".